akerestecioglu/proj201_text_labelling/readme.md

 db_type: The type of task to be completed.
 Must be 'ner' or 'text_classification'.

-output_file_name: The path of the file which the average scores will be written in.
+output_file_name: The path of the file in which the average scores will be written.

 ### Running the Application